awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

   To train SageMaker models, you export data to an Amazon S3 bucket\.
 The Amazon S3 bucket is used by a Jupyter SageMaker notebook instance to train your model before it is deployed\.
 You can use the `SELECT INTO OUTFILE S3` statement to query data from an Aurora MySQL DB cluster and save it directly into text files stored in an Amazon S3 bucket\.
 Then the notebook instance consumes the data from the Amazon S3 bucket for training\.

- Aurora Machine Learning extends the existing `SELECT INTO OUTFILE` syntax in Aurora MySQL to export data to CSV format\.
+ Aurora machine learning extends the existing `SELECT INTO OUTFILE` syntax in Aurora MySQL to export data to CSV format\.
 The generated CSV file can be directly consumed by models that need this format for training purposes\.

 ```
 SELECT * INTO OUTFILE S3 's3_uri' [FORMAT {CSV|TEXT} [HEADER]] FROM table_name;